ericcurtin/asahi-autosd-builder/README.md

-# asahi-centosstream-builder
+# asahi-autosd-builder

-Builds a minimal CentOS Stream 9 image to run on Apple M1 systems.
+Builds a minimal AutoSD 9 image to run on Apple M1 systems.
 Kudos to Leif Liddy and Asahi community for helping make this happen.

 This is completely unofficial and on a best-effort basis.
 It's for personal usage, but if you'd like to use it and contribute great.